camunda/camunda-docs/docs/components/modeler/bpmn/timer-events/timer-events.md

 ### Time cycle

 A cycle defined as ISO 8601 repeating intervals format; it contains the duration and the number of repetitions.
 If the repetitions are not defined, the timer repeats infinitely until it is canceled.
+It's possible to define a start time.
+By doing this the timer triggers for the first time on the given start time.
+Afterwards it will follow the interval as usual.

 - `R5/PT10S`: Every 10 seconds, up to five times
 - `R/P1D`: Every day, infinitely
+- `R/2022-01-01T10:00:00+02:00[Europe/Berlin]/P1D`: Every day infinitely, starting from the 1st of January 2022 at 10 am
+- `R3/2022-04-027T17:20:00+02:00Z/P1D`: Every day up to three times, starting from the 27th of April 2022 at 5:20 pm

 ## Additional resources